Are You Fumbling The Close?

 You can have the best product/service and you can even have the best price and still struggle to make money when you don’t know how to close the sale.
 Like most things, there’s a structure to the closing process.
 Once you understand the structure, closing gets easier.

-Let’s break down the structure in 3 easy step so you’re able to start applying this to your client interactions.
+Let’s break down the structure in 3 easy steps so you’re able to start applying this to your client interactions.

 First, remember, you’re the expert and it’s your job to take the lead in the closing process.
 You have to know where you are in the sales process and what comes next.
 Lewis Carroll wrote in Alice’s Adventures in Wonderland, “If you don’t know where you’re going, any road will take you there.”
 People who wait for the prospect to take the lead in the selling process will likely wind up with no sale at all.